neologd/mecab-ipadic-neologd/README.md

 ### Dependencies

-We build mecab-ipadic-neologd using the source code of mecab-ipadic at installing phase.
+We build mecab-ipadic-NEologd using the source code of mecab-ipadic at installing phase.

 You should install following libraries using apt or yum, homebrew, source-code.